-Many Ebola vaccine candidates against Ebola had been developed in the decade prior to 2014, but none has yet been approved for clinical use in humans.
+Ebola vaccine candidates against Ebola have been developed in the decade prior to 2014, but none have yet been approved for clinical use in humans.
+One, rVSV-ZEBOV, has been used extensively in 2018-19 under a compassionate use protocol.
 Several promising vaccine candidates have been shown to protect nonhuman primates (usually macaques) against lethal infection.
 These include replication-deficient adenovirus vectors, replication-competent vesicular stomatitis (VSV) and human parainfluenza (HPIV-3) vectors, and virus-like nanoparticle preparations.
 Conventional trials to study efficacy by exposure of humans to the pathogen after immunization are obviously not feasible in this case.
 For such situations, the FDA has established the “Animal Efficacy Rule” allowing licensure to be approved on the basis of animal model studies that replicate human disease, combined with evidence of safety and a potentially potent immune response (antibodies in the blood) from humans given the vaccine.
 Clinical trials involve the administration of the vaccine to healthy human subjects to evaluate the immune response, identify any side effects and determine the appropriate dosage.

 In September 2014, two Phase 1 clinical trials began for the vaccine cAd3-EBO Z, which is based on an attenuated version of a chimpanzee adenovirus (cAd3) that has been genetically altered so that it is unable to replicate in humans.
 The cAd3 vector has a DNA fragment insert that encodes the Ebola virus glycoprotein, which is expressed on the virion surface and is critical for attachment to host cells and catalysis of membrane fusion.
 It was developed by NIAID in collaboration with Okairos, now a division of GlaxoSmithKline.
 For the trial designated VRC 20, 20 volunteers were recruited by the NIAID in Bethesda, Maryland, while three dose-specific groups of 20 volunteers each were recruited for trial EBL01 by University of Oxford, U.K. Initial results released in November 2014 were promising, with the vaccine appearing to be both safe and effective, with all 20 volunteers developing antibodies against Ebola.
 In December 2014, University of Oxford expanded the trial to include a booster vaccine based on MVA-BN, a strain of Modified vaccinia Ankara, developed by Bavarian Nordic, to investigate whether it can help increase immune responses further.
 The trial which has enrolled a total of 60 volunteers will see 30 volunteers vaccinated with the booster vaccine.
 As of April 2015, Phase 3 trial with a single dose of cAd3-EBO Z begins in Sierra Leone after a successful Phase 2 study in West Africa countries.